 The price/performance ratio is so good that you might even end up regretting it at Garmin.
 Today the Edge 530 has more performance than the Edge 1030 (which is worth almost twice as much), and the difference from the Edge 830 is very small.
 If you can handle the button feel of the Edge 530, which is the only thing I didn't like, I don't see much reason to take on any of the others before this Edge.

-It's true that there are some things that can be improved, like the GPS problems when selecting Galileo satellites or how bad the translations are.
-It also doesn't help that Garmin doesn't seem to get the point when designing buttons with good feedback.
-And I would like TrailForks to have a much more extensive database, but that doesn't depend on Garmin anymore but on an external service.
+It is true that there are some things that can be improved.
+We have some initial bugs, such as GPS problems when selecting Galileo satellites or how bad the translations are.
+It also doesn't help that Garmin doesn't seem to be able to get the hang of designing push buttons with good feedback.
+And I would like TrailForks to have a much more extensive database, but that doesn't depend on Garmin but on an external service.

 But despite all this, Edge 530 is a magnificent device in which the positive aspects shine far more brightly than the negative ones.